markwest1972/smart-security-camera/s3-upload/readme.md

 # s3-upload

 This directory contains resources for uploading files to Amazon s3.
-These can be used with or without the smart-security-camera project.
+These are primarily meant for use with the smart-security-camera project, but can be used for any s3 uploading requirements.

+## Pre requisites

+1. AWS
+2. s3 Bucket with upload/ directory at root.
+3. Recent node and npm verson.

 ## Contents